Cherreads

 (AMARI'S POV)

 Kaelen had slipped it on.
 Yesterday.
 At our wedding.
-He had kissed it too…last night, when he apologized for leaving so soon.
+He had kissed it too… last night, when he apologized for leaving unexpectedly.

-"I'll be back for you in two days."
+"I'll be back for you in two days and we can continue this honeymoon right where we left off."

-His gentle voice echoed in my head, the ring still held warmth from the sweet memory.
+His gentle voice echoed in my head and the ring on my finger still held warmth from the memory.

 And now, just hours after—